I hear a lot of horror stories, via blog readers, Instagram follower direct messages, and just in life.

 SOMEHOW, you’re going to need to still access money to keep the lights on, food on the table and gas in the car to work.

-2. A bank account with her own savings
+2. A bank and investing accounts with her own savings

 Now the credit card you may have been nodding along with me, but with bank accounts and savings, things could come to a screeching halt for you.